PauliusMacernis/KnowledgeBase/Python.md

 Key differences in relation to PHP:

 - No protected/private, just public visibility; therefore it's possible to access any method or property of the object (OOP).
-- Multiple inheritence allowed (explore more: "Python mixin")
+- Multiple inheritence allowed (explore more: "Python multiple inheritance", "Python mixin" (aka.
+PHP traits))

 # Online Resources